-paths The training paths computed by pathsToBinary target.class he label of the targe class to be classified.
-This label must be present as a label within the paths\\$y object М Number of components within the paths to be extracted. alpha The PLR learning rate. (between 0 and 1). lambda The PLR regularization parameter. (between 0 and 2) hme3miter Maximum number of HME3M iterations.
-It will stop when likelihood change is < 0.001.
-Maximum number of PLR iteractions.
-It will stop when likelihood change is < plriter 0.001.
-Specify whether to initialize the HME3M responsibilities with the 3M model init random is recommended.
+paths The training paths computed by pathsToBinary

+target.class he label of the targe class to be classified.
+This label must be present as a label within the paths\\$y object alpha The PLR learning rate. (between 0 and 1).

+M Number of components within the paths to be extracted.

+1ambda The PLR regularization parameter. (between 0 and 2)

+hme3miter Maximum number of HME3M iterations.
+It will stop when likelihood change is plriter Maximum number of PLR iteractions.
+It will stop when likelihood change is < init Specify whether to initialize the HME3M responsibilities with the 3M model - random is recommended.